etefera/kpt/docs/contact/README.md

+# Contact Us
-Do you have questions, comments, suggestions for improving KPT?
+Do you have questions, comments, suggestions for improving kpt?

 We'd love to hear from you!